Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 ##### Definition of partial model

-We will call elements of $Vars \rightarrow \mathcal{B}$ as partial model, e.g. not all variables are assigned at a given point of the algorithm.
+We will call elements of $Vars \rightarrow \mathcal{B}$ as a partial model, e.g., not all variables are assigned at a given point of the algorithm.

 ##### State of the literal